Sill Plate Anchor Bolt Requirements: An Updated Comprehensive Guide [2024]

 Post-installed anchor bolts require the drilling of holes into the hardened concrete slab after it has cured.
 Anchor bolts are then hammered into the holes.

-It is important to keep the hole diameter just a little bit smaller than the anchor bolt diameter to get a really tight fit.
+It is important to keep the hole diameter just a little bit smaller than the anchor bolt diameter to get a tight fit.

 This method is typically used when anchor bolts were not placed in the slab at the time of the pour, or when additional anchor bolts are needed.